natcap/invest.users-guide/source/habitat_risk_assessment.rst

 5. **Resolution of Analysis (required)**.
 The grid cell size, in meters, that is desired for the analysis.
 This must be a whole number.
 The model will convert any vector-based habitat and stressor inputs into rasters with pixel width and height equal to this value.
 Any occurrence of a habitat or stressor within a cell will result in the cell registering as containing that habitat or stressor.

-The resolution of analysis should reflect the resolution of the habitat and stressor data that is available.
+.. note:: The resolution of analysis should reflect the resolution of the habitat and stressor data that is available.
 For example, if input data includes small patches of seagrasses and kelp resolved at 100-200 meters, then choose a similar value for the model's reslution.
 If the input habitat data are coarse, then choose a larger value.
 We recommend running the model for the first time at a low resolution (1000m or 5000m) to verify that the model is running properly and then use a higher resolution in subsequent runs as needed.

 6. **Maximum Criteria Score (required)** The maximum criteria score is the highest integer value assigned to any criteria rating within the assessment.
 This will be used as the upper bounded value against which all rating scores will be compared.
 For example, in a model run where the ratings scores vary from 0-3, this would be a 3.
 If the user chooses to use a different scale for ratings, however, this should be the highest value that could be potentially assigned to a criterion.